openinput-fw/openinput-protocol/specification/device-protocol/functions/00_info.rst

 and then re-call the function with an incremented index if there are still elements left in the list.

-.. table:: Table 5 - Supported function pages request argument structure
+.. table:: Table 5 - Supported function pages request argument structure (data section)

     +-------------+-----------------+----------+
     |     byte    |         0       | 1 ..
 End |